 Popular External Online Resources

 - Scholars GeoPortal: a new geospatial data discovery tool provides search, preview, query, download and sharing functionality for a growing selection of geospatial datasets licensed by Ontario university libraries, covering such topics as land use, transportation networks, census boundaries, geology, soils, points of interest (such as schools, airports, and golf courses), imagery, and more.
 The current collections are from Statistics Canada, the Ontario Ministry of Natural Resources, and DMTI Spatial Incorporated.
 Datasets are continually being added to the GeoPortal from these sources.
+See the Scholars GeoPortal user guide for detailed instructions.

-- GeoGratis: a wealth of vector/raster/tabular data distributed by Nature Resources Canada, such as the Atlas of Canada, National Topographic Database, land cover/land use data, Canadian digital elevation data, and satellite imagery etc.
+- GeoGratis: a wealth of vector/raster/tabular data distributed by Nature Resources Canada, such as the Atlas of Canada, National Topographic Database, land cover/land use data, Canadian digital elevation data, and satellite imagery etc. GeoGratis Catalogue and Search tool will shut down as of August 31, 2017.
+As of that date, you can consult the Open Government of Canada search tool.
+Use the HTML geospatial product index to visualize an inventory of the most popular GeoGratis collections and to download the files.
+You will also find a KMZ index to view in Google Earth.

 Data Use Restrictions